 Conversation first — I want to know the life you’re building, not just the checklist.
-Every showing, in person: I’m reading the property alongside you, flagging what the photos don’t.
-And after the keys, the relationship continues — vendors, referrals, honest answers.
+Every showing has someone from our team alongside you, reading the property and flagging what the photos didn’t.
+After the keys, you keep hearing from me — vendors, referrals, honest answers when you need them.

 Estimate only.
 Talk to a lender or Thomas for exact figures.

 Three phases.
-One person beside you through all of them.
+Thomas and his team beside you through all of them.

 Thirty minutes.
 No pitch.
 I want to understand where you are, what you’re looking for, and whether I can genuinely help.
 If I can’t, I’ll tell you who can.

-Every one of them, with me.
-Reading the property alongside you, answering in real time, flagging what the photos didn’t show.
-When we find it, I structure the offer — I know how sellers think, how listing agents respond, and where deals quietly die.
+Thomas, Laura, or a teammate trained and coached by Thomas is alongside you at every showing — never proxied.
+Reading the property in real time, answering as we walk, flagging what the photos didn’t show.
+When we find it, Thomas structures the offer — he knows how sellers think, how listing agents respond, and where deals quietly die.

 Inspection, appraisal, contingencies — nothing quietly dies in the back half of a deal.
 After the keys, I stay in touch.
 Vendors, referrals, honest answers.
 The closing is the beginning.

 First a conversation.
-Then the showings, every one of them with me.
-Then — after the keys — the quieter part that most agents skip.
+Then the showings — Thomas or the team beside you for all of them.
+Then the quieter part that most agents skip.

 More on timelines, handling two markets at once, and what to expect over a six-month search — in the Journal →